This page has been fact checked by a Doctor of Pharmacy who specializes in Oncology. Sources of information are listed at the bottom of the article.

-Keytruda is a brand name for the drug pembrolizumab, developed, manufactured, and sold by Merck to treat certain types of cancer.
-It was first approved by the U.S. Food and Drug Administration (FDA) in 2014 to treat metastatic melanoma and other types of cancer, including non-small cell lung cancer in patients with certain genetic features, called biomarkers.
-This is the first time has approved a cancer drug based on genetics.
+Keytruda® is a brand name for the drug pembrolizumab.
+This cancer drug was developed, manufactured, and sold by Merck.
+In 2014, Keytruda was approved by the U.S. Food and Drug Administration (FDA) to treat metastatic melanoma and other cancers, including non-small cell lung cancer in patients with certain biomarkers.
+This is the first time the FDA has approved a cancer drug based on genetics rather than disease location.

-What is exciting about Keytruda for people affected by asbestos is that early studies are showing it may prove a useful chemotherapy drug for mesothelioma.
-More research is needed but the results are promising and could lead to a new therapy for mesothelioma patients who have few other options for effective treatment.
+For people affected by asbestos exposure, Keytruda is exciting because early studies suggest it may be a useful chemotherapy drug for mesothelioma.
+While more research is necessary, results are promising.
+This could lead to an additional therapy for mesothelioma patients with limited options for treatment.

 Pembrolizumab and Immunotherapy

-Some types of cancer cells express these receptors, called PD-1 proteins.
-These allow the cancer cells to appear like healthy cells to the immune system, so they do not get attacked and continue to grow and thrive.
-Pembrolizumab acts on those receptors on the cancer cells, blocking their message and allowing the immune system to recognize them as foreign and to attack and destroy them.
-The strategy is referred to as immune checkpoint blockade.
+Healthy cells in the body have receptors on their surfaces that signal immune cells to leave them alone.
+Some cancer cells express these same receptors, called PD-1 proteins.
+This causes immune cells to mistake cancer cells for healthy cells and leave them alone to grow and thrive.
+Pembrolizumab acts on these cancer cell receptors, helping the immune system to recognize them as foreign and attack them.
+This strategy is sometimes referred to as the immune checkpoint blockade.

 Indications and Side Effects

-The FDA approved Keytruda for specific types of cancers, for cancers in certain stages or with certain characteristics, and for cancers in patients with certain biomarkers.
-For instance, it is approved for melanoma, but only melanoma that has spread throughout the body and cannot be treated surgically.
-For other cancers, like non-small cell lung cancer, it is approved only in cases in which the patient’s cancer worsened after attempting to treat it with standard chemotherapy drugs.
+The FDA approved Keytruda for specific types of cancers, for cancers in certain stages or with certain characteristics, and for cancer patients with certain biomarkers.
+For example, it is approved for melanoma, but only melanoma that has spread and cannot be treated surgically.
+For other cancers, like non-small cell lung cancer, Keytruda is approved only in cases where the patient’s cancer worsened after treatment with standard chemotherapy drugs.

-Side effects with pembrolizumab can be serious, but the most common are fatigue, rash, diarrhea or constipation, nausea, decreased appetite, shortness of breath, coughing, and itching.
-More serious, but less commonly, patients may experience bruising, anemia, numbness, dizziness, hot flushes, flu-like symptoms, hair loss, edema, irregular heartbeat, pain, kidney failure, infections, insomnia, diabetes and jaundice.
+The side effects associated with pembrolizumab can be serious.
+Contact your doctor immediately if you have unusual cough or diarrhea.
+Otherwise, the most common side effects include fatigue, rash, diarrhea or constipation, nausea, decreased appetite, shortness of breath, coughing, and itching.
+More serious side effects are less common but may include bruising, anemia, numbness, dizziness, hot flashes, flu-like symptoms, hair loss, edema, irregular heartbeat, pain, kidney failure, infections, insomnia, diabetes and jaundice.
 Chest pains, shortness of breath, and a cough may indicate a serious reaction that should be addressed immediately.

 Keytruda for Mesothelioma

-Right now the indications for Keytruda do not include treating mesothelioma, but studies are underway to determine if it could be an effective and safe treatment for this cancer.
-Most recently, a study was published in The Lancet Oncology, and showed promising results.
-The study has shown that while other chemotherapy drugs are failing to treat this difficult type of cancer, immune checkpoint drugs may be a better alternative.
+Right now, indications for Keytruda do not include mesothelioma, but research is underway to determine if it could be an effective and safe treatment for this cancer.
+Most recently, a study published in The Lancet Oncology showed promising results.
+This study shows that while other chemotherapy drugs are failing mesothelioma patients, immune checkpoint drugs may be a better alternative.

 Keytruda for Asbestos Lung Cancer

-Pembrolizumab is now showing promise for mesothelioma patients, but it is already approved for treating non-small cell lung cancer, another type of cancer that can be triggered by asbestos exposure.
-Approval for treating this kind of cancer came after results from clinical trials showed it to be safe and effective.
-More recent studies have shown that it may actually be better than standard chemotherapy drugs like cisplatin and carboplatin.
+Pembrolizumab is promising for mesothelioma patients.
+However, the drug is already approved for non-small cell lung cancer (NSCLC), another cancer that can be triggered by asbestos exposure.
+Approval for treating this kind of cancer came after clinical trial results showed it to be safe and effective.
+More recent studies suggest it may be more effective than standard chemotherapy drugs like cisplatin and carboplatin.

-The study examined the results of the KEYNOTE-024 clinical trial of pembrolizumab in non-small cell lung cancer patients.
-The data showed that this drug had several advantages over traditional chemotherapy.
-Patients given pembrolizumab saw better overall survival rates, fewer side effects, less severe side effects, and better quality of life.
-Some side effects were worse with pembrolizumab, but overall adverse effects were lower and less severe.
-The benefits of pembrolizumab were seen in using it as a first-line treatment.
-This could mean that patients with lung cancer may be able to use the drug instead of cisplatin or carboplatin and avoid the adverse effects, getting better results sooner.
+The KEYNOTE-024 clinical trial of pembrolizumab in non-small cell lung cancer patients whose tumors express PD-L1 at 50% or higher.
+Data showed pembrolizumab has several advantages over traditional chemotherapy.
+Patients given this drug experienced better overall survival rates, fewer side effects that were less severe, and improved quality of life.
+While some side effects were worse with pembrolizumab, overall adverse effects were lower and less severe.
+The benefits of pembrolizumab were seen in its use as a first-line treatment.
+This trial means patients with lung cancer may be prescribed pembrolizumab in place of cisplatin or carboplatin, avoiding chemotherapy side effects and possibly achieving better results.

-The promise of immunotherapy drugs for treating cancer is overwhelmingly positive, and Keytruda in particular is leading the way in finding a new strategy for better treating mesothelioma in victims of asbestos exposure.
-Researchers are getting on board and there are now more than 90 clinical trials ongoing using Keytruda to treat various types of cancers.
+The promise of immunotherapy drugs for cancer treatment is overwhelmingly positive.
+Keytruda is paving the way to a new strategy for better treatment of mesothelioma.
+There are now more than 90 ongoing clinical trials using Keytruda to treat various types of cancers.

-Two new mesothelioma trials are expected to start later this year.
-If you are struggling with mesothelioma, pembrolizumab is not currently approved for treatment, but you may be able to participate in a clinical trial.
-Talk to your doctor about how you can get involved if you qualify because this could prove to be a revolutionary and life-saving, or at least life-extending treatment for this difficult type of cancer.
+Two new mesothelioma trials are expected to start soon.
+If you are struggling with mesothelioma, pembrolizumab is not currently approved for treatment.
+However, you may be able to participate in a clinical trial.
+Talk to your doctor about how to get involved if you qualify for this revolutionary treatment for this difficult type of cancer.